QUANTUM Cloud Service

 QCS Controller Components

-Quantum Cloud Service is a homegrown private cloud platform based on open source, including Openstack, Kubernetes, and Ceph.
+Quantum Cloud Service is a private cloud platform developed in-house based on open-source technologies such as OpenStack, Kubernetes, and Ceph.

-QCS adopts a multi-cloud strategy to ensure continuous and uninterrupted service.
+QCS adopts a multi-cloud strategy to ensure continuous, uninterrupted service.

-This means running development, QA, and production systems on separate clouds, with Kubernetes as the underlying platform to ensure consistency in development and production.
+This approach involves operating development, QA, and production systems on separate clouds, using Kubernetes as the foundational platform to maintain consistency between development and operations.

-In addition, the development/QA system is built on a private cloud to reduce costs, and the production system is built on a public cloud for reliability and scalability.
+Furthermore, to reduce costs, development and QA systems are deployed on a private cloud, while the production system is deployed on a public cloud for stability and scalability.

-Other benefits of QCS include a sophisticated CI/CD system to quickly create a runtime environment that matches the source branch, and the ability to connect to any public cloud that provides Kubernetes services.
+Other benefits of QCS include establishing a sophisticated CI/CD system that enables rapid creation of runtime environments matching the source branch, and its ability to integrate with any public cloud offering Kubernetes services.

-For virtual resources, virtual instances are controlled by Openstack, containers by Kubernetes, and virtual disks by Ceph.
+For virtual resources, Virtual instances are managed by OpenStack, Containers by Kubernetes, and Virtual Disks by Ceph.

-Examples of adoption to date include the LG AI Lab CI/ CD platform, Digital Companion Service (government projects), AI Speaker Service (Company I), and Jonathan AI Service Cloud (Company A - https://www.iacryl.com).
+Examples of implementations to date include the LG AI Research CI/CD platform, the Digital Companion Service (government project), the AI Speaker service (Company I), and the Jonathan AI Service Cloud (Company A – https://www.iacryl.com).

 QCS Diagram